pymanga/pyMANGA/web/content/en/docs/Sample_Model:_Exmouth_Gulf/Installation_exmouth.md

 ---
-title: "Do it yourself ARBEITSTITEL"
+title: "Do it yourself"
-linkTitle: "Do it yourself ARBEITSTITEL"
+linkTitle: "Do it yourself"
 weight: 4
 description:
 ---